Board of Directors

 Past education-related assignments include appointee to the Texas State Board of Education Texas Essential Knowledge and Skills Writing Team – Engineering and serving as chair, Texas Higher Education Coordinating Board, Technology Workforce Development Grants Program Advisory Committee.

-He currently serves in a variety of volunteer leadership capacities including that of Vice Chair of the Dallas Regional Chamber education advisory council, board member of the United Way of Metropolitan Dallas and trustee of the Dallas County Community College District Foundation.
+He currently serves in a variety of volunteer leadership capacities, including that of board member for the United Way of Metropolitan Dallas and member of the Dallas Regional Chamber Talent Council and Caruth Institute of Engineering Education Advisory Board.

 Dr. James R. Davis has spent more than 30 years as a teacher and public school administrator.
 He has worked in Illinois, Texas and Mississippi as a public school superintendent and ended his teaching and administrative career as the Superintendent of Schools in Hattiesburg, Mississippi.
 There he was recognized for his reform efforts that led to some of the highest student achievement gains in the history of the school district.